bgruening/wilson-app/wilson-basic/introduction/intro.md

 ### Filter
 <p class="font">
- Based on the columns content (textual, multi textual,numeric) WIlsON's featureSelector will provide a appropriate filter visualization, enabling an efficient way to select data.
+ Based on the columns content (textual, numeric) WIlsON's Feature Selector will provide appropriate filter interfaces to enable an efficient way to select data.
 </p>

 #### **Textual (Annotation)**